shameerpc/Articleapi/README.md

 - Use the above API endpoints to manage articles and categories.
 - Make sure to include necessary request parameters for each endpoint.

-## Contributing

-1. Fork the repository.
-2. Create a feature branch from the `main` branch.
-3. Make your changes.
-4. Create a pull request to merge your changes back into the `main` branch.